-For fiscal year ending June 30, 2013, economic conditions showed continued uncertainty with tepid growth continuing for the nation and for Nevada.
-The economy stabilized somewhat during this fiscal year as a result of continuing federal support to the economy and some spotty growth in certain sectors of the economy.
-NPAIP's investments, although showing negative results this year, have performed consistently with fixed income investment markets in light of the statutory requirements to invest in governmental securities.
+For fiscal year ending June 30, 2014, economic conditions showed signs of improvement with some growth continuing for the nation and Nevada.
+NPAIP's investments, although showing improved results this year, have performed consistently with fixed income investment markets in light of the statutory requirements to invest in governmental securities.

 Medical inflation continues to be higher than the overall consumer price index nationally, which affects the underlying costs of liability claims payable by NPAIP.
 Based upon claims activity and the tendency of plaintiffs to appeal judgments more often, litigation costs continue to rise.
 The NPAIP's defense costs have risen as a result of the types of cases being filed and the increase in the hourly rate that assures retention of competent counsel to handle civil rights cases in particular.

-Fiscal year ending June 30, 2013 evidenced changing insurance market conditions for property and liability reinsurance.
-Rates in property coverage were stable.
-Liability rates decreased.
+Fiscal year ending June 30, 2014 evidenced stable insurance market conditions for property and liability reinsurance.
+Rates in property coverage were stable as were liability rates.
 NPAIP continued its membership in the following reinsurers in which it has a financial interest:

-- ❖ Public Risk Mutual, its own captive, that provides reinsurance for property and liability coverage - \ County Reinsurance, Ltd., a captive mutual reinsurer for all members other than schools for liability coverage - United Educators, a captive risk retention group for schools liability coverage reinsurance - ❖ Government Entities Mutual (GEM), a captive mutual reinsurer, that provides a layer of liability reinsurance
+- Public Risk Mutual, its own captive, that provides reinsurance for property and liability coverage - County Reinsurance, Ltd., a captive mutual reinsurer for all members other than schools for liability coverage - United Educators, a captive risk retention group for schools liability coverage reinsurance - Government Entities Mutual (GEM), a captive mutual reinsurer, that provides a layer of liability reinsurance